 Be prepared to wow when we stepped inside.
 We have read that the ice cave is actually small and there will be a lot of people so we have to take turn when taking pictures.
 However due to many cancellation there were very few people inside.
 In fact only 2 groups were there including us so it felt good to have the ice cave for ourselves.

 From this cave we walk to another bigger cave.
 This cave looks surreal and has the out of space feel.

 It started to rain as we were making our way back to the truck.
 The path was trickier as the snow got muddy every time we stepped onto them.
 I was so glad that I have invested in solid waterproof boots which didn’t hurt my feet and kept my toes warm and dry.

-If you have time after the tour finishes, there is a food truck in Jokulsarlon parking lot.
-We had a nice yummy lobster soup in Heimahumar food truck and it was the yummiest lobster soup I ever tasted throughout our Iceland trip.
+There are 2 food trucks in Jokulsarlon parking lot so after your Ice Cave Tour you can have lunch as you must be hungry after all the walking.
+We tried the Heimahumar Food Truck and had a nice yummy lobster soup in and I swear it was the yummiest lobster soup I ever tasted throughout our Iceland trip.
 Nothing beats a warm soup after a long walk on the ice